SriD647/Agenda-Planner-WEB-API/README.md

 - A user key which stores the id of the user this agenda item belongs to (same id from previous step)
 - An _id key which stores the unique id of this agenda item object <br>

-An agenda item object with this information will now exist in the database.
+An agenda item object with this information will now exist in the database.<br><br>

+## **How to run tests**

+Jest and Supertest were used to test for the API endpoints for both data entities and ensure the expected behavior and correctness of the server's responses.
+Both successful and negative cases were tested for (29 total).
+To run Jest and Supertest run the following command in the terminal (please make sure you are in the project directory unit-2-project): `npm run test`<br><br>

+## **How to start the app without dev mode**

+To start the app without dev mode, once again make sure you are in the right directory (unit-2-project) and run the following terminal command: `npm start`

 ## **Technologies used**
 - Express